SEND Policy and Procedures

 This defines SEN as; "A student or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her."

-A student of compulsory college age or a young person has a learning difficulty or disability if he or she:
+A student of compulsory school age or a young person has a learning difficulty or disability if he or she:

 - has a significantly greater difficulty in learning than the majority of others of the same age, or